Stability of the exponential utility maximization problem with respect to preferences: Introduction

-In the second setting, we consider a sequence of utility random fields $(\mathcal{U}_p)_{p<0}$, each of which is of the form $\mathcal{U}_p = D \, U_p$ for a positive process $D$ and a utility function $U_p$ defined on $\Real_+$.
+In the second setting, we consider a sequence of utility random fields $(\mathcal{U}_p)_{p<0}$, each of which is of the form $\mathcal{U}_p = D \, U_p$ for a positive random variable $D$ and a utility function $U_p$ defined on $\Real_+$.
 For each $U_p$, the ratio of its marginal utility with respect to $x^{p-1}$ is bounded from above and away from zero.
-In this sense $U_p$ is comparable to power utility with constant relative risk aversion $1-p$.
-As the relative risk aversion going to infinity and the ratio of marginal utilities going to $1$, $(U_p)_{p<0}$ is closer to a sequence of power utilities $\wt{U}_p$ (see Remark \ref{rem: U_p construction}) which converges to the exponential utility with appropriate domain shift (see \cite[Remark 3.3]{Nutz-asy}).
+In this sense $U_p$ is comparable to power utility $\wt{U}_p=x^p/p$ with constant relative risk aversion $1-p$.
+As the ratio of marginal utilities going to $1$, $(U_p)_{p<0}$ approaches $(\wt{U}_p)_{p<0}$ which converges to exponential utility, with appropriate domain shift, as $p\downarrow -\infty$ (cf. \cite[Remark 3.3]{Nutz-asy}).

 Our second main result, Theorem \ref{thm: conv R_+}, states that, when the ratio of marginal utilities converges to $1$ at a rate at least as fast as the relative risk aversion going to infinity, then the optimal proportion invested in risky assets, scaled by $1-p$, converges to the optimal monetary value invested in risky assets in the exponential hedging problem.
 Therein $(1-p)^{-1}$ can be regarded as the rate of convergence.
-This result is first obtained in \cite{Nutz-asy} where $U_p$ is power utility.
+This result is first obtained in \cite{Nutz-asy} where $(U_p)_{p<0}$ is a sequence of power utilities.
 We complement Nutz's result by allowing deviation from power utility and analyze the impact on the convergence from the ratio of marginal utilities.
 On the dual side, the stability problem formulated here is related to the convergence of optimal martingale measures which is studied in \cite{Grandits-Rheinlander}, \cite{Mania-Tevzadze}, and \cite{Santacroce}.